Sign Up

 Non-Modifiable Risk Factors

-Non-modifiable risk factors for breast cancer include (CDC, 2022; Casaubon et al., 2021):
+Non-modifiable risk factors for breast cancer include the following (CDC, 2024a; Casaubon et al., 2021):

-• Personal and Family History: Women with a history of breast cancer and those with a family history of relatives with breast cancer have an increased risk of diagnosis.
-Those who have had breast cancer once, may develop it a second time.
-Women who have a first-degree relative (mother, sister, or daughter) are at an increased risk of breast cancer.
+• Personal and Family History: Women with a personal or family history of breast cancer have an increased risk of this diagnosis.
+Women who have a first-degree relative (mother, sister, or daughter) with breast cancer have a much higher chance of developing this disease.
 Women who have multiple relatives on both maternal and paternal sides with breast cancer should be screened regularly.
+Those who have had breast cancer once may develop it a second time.

 • Diethylstilbestrol (DES): Between 1940 and 1970, many women were given DES to prevent miscarriage.
 Women who took DES may develop breast cancer later in life.
 Children whose mothers took DES while pregnant may also be at risk.